GoCarrot/teak-air/docs/action-script.rst

 The data field of the event will contain the schedule id of the notification, for use with ``cancelNotification()``.

+.. important:: The maximum delay for a Local Notification is 30 days.

 Scheduling a Long-Distance Notification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To schedule a notification from your game that will be delivered to another user, use::